lizkim17/Structural-Thinking---Psychological-Constraint-2/research-assessment.md

 All final projects are graded by Dr. Dowling.
 You will see your grade on Canvas separated into two categories: objective points and engagement points.

--   **Objective points:** 11/30
+-   **Objective points:** 30/30
--   **Engagement points:** 3/10
+-   **Engagement points:** 10/10
--   **Total points:** 14/40
+-   **Total points:** 40/40

+**Comments:**

+Final: Fantastic!
+You addressed absolutely every one of my comments and did a great job on everything you're attempting for the first time.
+This is excellent work.
+It's been such a pleasure having you in class this quarter, Liz!
+Like you note in your reflection, you've put in a really impressive amount of effort, and I think it's paid off.
+Oh and BTW re your confusion in the last paragraph: the second .Rproj file is usually something RStudio creates when something fundamental about the project changes (like the name or working directory).
+The .DS_Store file is a Mac meta-data thing.
+You should add it to your .gitignore file, but tbh I find it usually sneaks its way back in somehow, so don't worry much about it.

-**Comments:** Nice start, Liz!
+Nice start, Liz!
 You've got a great foundation in place.
 Looking forward to reading your final draft!
 Be sure to reorganize your git repo before your next submission.
 Most importantly, your project should exist in the top level of the repo.